fluxninja/aperture/docs/content/self-hosting/integrations/gateway/nginx.md

    }
    ```

-8. Below is how a complete Nginx configuration would look like:
+8. Below is how a complete Nginx configuration would look such as:

    ```bash
    worker_processes auto;